Seventh Annual Camp - Dates to be Announced

 Cost of the camp is $250 for the week.
 If you are paying out-of-pocket as a parent/caregiver (not using County Board of DD or third party funds), then the Autism Society of Greater Akron provides a $75 scholarship to you - making the cost $175 for the week.
 This scholarship is made possible through a grant from the GPD Employees' Foundation.

-Parents & Volunteers need to attend an Orientation Meeting on Sunday, July 9 at 4pm at Copley High School.
+Parents & Volunteers need to attend an Orientation Meeting on Sunday, prior to camp at Copley High School.
 This is an important time for parents to learn about the program, ask questions and volunteers receive initial training at this session.

 The video link below is a nice overview of the bike camp day-by-day and does a nice job of touching on all the important aspects from a rider and volunteer perspective.